CalianaFortin/CalianaFortin.github.io/essays/Building-a-Personal-Sandbox.md

 According to [typescript documentation](https://www.typescriptlang.org/docs/handbook/2/objects.html) an interface is simply a way to represent object types.
 An interface allows us to name the object.

-In this case I decided to name the object Task3CareerGoalsProps the object looked something like this:
+In this case I decided to name the object Task3CareerGoalsProps.
+The object looked something like this:
 - `interface Task3CareerGoalsProps {
   careerGoals: CareerGoal[];
 }`